-- Active duty members are prohibited from making personal commercial solicitations or solicited sales to DoD personnel junior in rank at any time (on- or off-duty, in or out of uniform), particularly for insurance, stocks, mutual funds, real estate, or any other commodities, goods, or services - DoD personnel may not engage in unauthorized gambling with subordinates, or while on-base or on-duty
+- DoD Personnel may not knowingly solicit or make solicited sales to DoD Personnel who are junior in rank, grade, or position, or to the family members of such personnel (on or off-duty, in or out of uniform), particularly for insurance, stocks, mutual funds, real estate, or any other commodities, goods, or services.
+There are exceptions for selling/leasing real estate and other commercials sales made in a retail or online marketplace setting.
+DoD personnel may not engage in unauthorized gambling with subordinates, or while on-base or on-duty.

 - DoD personnel may not solicit or accept any gift, including entertainment or anything of value, given by any person or company, which is engaged in procurement activities or does business with any agency of the DoD (including contractors), or that was given because of one's official position.
-There are numerous exceptions to this rule, so, if offered a gift, consult the ethics counselor-normally your organization's Staff Judge Advocate - DoD personnel may not solicit contributions for gifts to a superior, except voluntary gifts or contributions of nominal value (not to exceed \$10) on special occasions like marriage, birth/adoption of a child, transfer (permanent change of station or assignment), or retirement.
+There are numerous exceptions to this rule, so, if offered a gift, consult the ethics counselor-normally your organization's Staff Judge Advocate. - DoD personnel may not solicit contributions for gifts to a superior, except voluntary gifts or contributions of nominal value (not to exceed \$10) on special occasions like marriage, birth/adoption of a child, transfer (permanent change of station or assignment), or retirement.
 Birthdays and promotions are not considered special occasions.

-Restrictions on Activities involving with Non-Federal Entities
+Restrictions on Activities involving Non-Federal Entities

-- Active duty military or civilian personnel may not use their grade, title, position, or organization name in connection with activities performed in their personal capacities - Explicit or implied endorsement of a non-federal entity, event, product, service, or enterprise is prohibited - -- DoD employees must not use their official capacities and titles, positions, or organization names to suggest official endorsement or preferential treatment of any non-federal entity except those listed in JER § 3-210, such as the Combined Federal Campaign and the Department of the Air Force Assistance Fund - Accepting employment outside of the DoD is prohibited if it interferes with or is not compatible with the performance of government duties, or if it might discredit the government - DoD employees may not participate in their official DoD capacities in the management of non-federal entities unless pursuant to a federal statute and with authorization from the DoD General Counsel - DoD employees may, however, serve as DoD liaisons to non-federal entities when appointed by the head of the DoD component command or organization who determines there is a significant and continuing DoD interest to be served by such representation.
+- Active duty military or civilian personnel may not use their grade, title, position, or organization name in connection with activities performed in their personal capacities - DoD employees may not officially endorse or give preferential treatment (or appear to endorse or give preferential treatment) to any non-federal entity, except as otherwise authorized by statute or regulation (such as the Combined Federal Campaign and the Department of the Air Force Assistance Fund) - Accepting employment outside of the DoD is prohibited if it interferes with or is not compatible with the performance of government duties, or if it might discredit the government - DoD employees may not participate in their official DoD capacities in the management of non-federal entities unless pursuant to a federal statute and with authorization from the DoD General Counsel - DoD employees may, however, serve as DoD liaisons to non-federal entities when appointed by the head of the DoD component command or organization who determines there is a significant and continuing DoD interest to be served by such representation.
 Liaisons serve as part of their official DoD duties, under DoD component memberships, attend meetings of the non-Federal entity on official time and using official travel, and represent only DoD interests to the non-federal entity in an advisory capacity.

-Standards of Ethical Conduct for Executive Branch Employees, 5 C.F.R.
-Part 2635 DoD 5500.07-R, Joint Ethics Regulation (30 August 1993), incorporating through Change 7, 17 November 2011

-U.S. Department of Defense Standards of Conduct Office, https://dodsoco.ogc.osd.mil/
+- Standards of Ethical Conduct for Executive Branch Employees, 5 C.F.R.
+Part 2635 - · DoDD 5500.07, Standards of Conduct, (15 May 2024) - Joint Ethics Regulation (JER) (15 May 2024) - · U.S. Department of Defense Standards of Conduct Office, https://dodsoco.ogc.osd.mil/